seasonedcc/composable-functions/README.md

 # Remix Domains

-Remix Domains helps you to keep your Business Logic appart from your actions/loaders plumbing.
+Remix Domains helps you to keep your Business Logic appart from your Remix Actions/Loaders plumbing and gives you first class type inference from end to end.
 It does this by enforcing the parameters' types in runtime (through [zod](https://github.com/colinhacks/zod#what-is-zod) schemas) and always wrapping results (even exceptions) into a `Promise<Result<Output>>` type.

 ![](example.gif)